 The National Socialist one is not and remains in a sort of shadow, outside.
 And while we have the present dispensation that we have in Europe, that will have to be so.
 So you have to understand that what appears to be historical research is historical and is research.
 It isn’t about historical research as power perceives it.

-If somebody says that Zionist terrorists blew up a hotel in Jerusalem in 1948, and Begin said, “There was a warning, but no-one else heard it.”
+If somebody says that Zionist terrorists blew up a hotel in Jerusalem in 1948, and Menachem Begin said, “There was a warning, but no-one else heard it.”
 That’s one view of history.
-Zionist militants say to this day that MI6 had its headquarters in that hotel and therefore it was a “legitimate act of struggle.”
+Zionist militants say to this day that MI6 had its headquarters in that hotel, and therefore it was a “legitimate act of struggle.”
 Struggle!
 And those are two perspectives.
-But that is for historians and for minor debate and for articles in the Times and the Jewish Chronicle.
+But that is for historians and for minor debate and for articles in The Times and The Jewish Chronicle.

-The second is: “National Socialism — Shoah.”
+The second is: “National Socialism—Shoah.”
 Get them squirming on that, and what they’ve got to say about what Enoch Powell said, or what they’ve got to say about the European Union, or what they’ve got to say about contemporary crime is of no significance at all, because you have them there!
 In the pit, squirming!
-And that pits’s pre-programmed.
+And that pit is pre-programmed.
 It’s pre-programmed!
 And quite deliberately so.
-It’s irony piled upon irony, because of course, many of the people who use these weapons partly don’t care about the truth itself, indeed deeply, often cynically have no interest in it at all!
-It is a weapon that’s used, a grenade, it’s a spear that is used.
+It’s irony piled upon irony, because, of course, many of the people who use these weapons partly don’t care about the truth itself, indeed deeply, often cynically have no interest in it at all!
+It is a weapon that’s used, a grenade; it’s a spear that is used.

 Now a series of historians, often privately funded, often researching themselves, often people beyond even fringe academic life, have published a series of books since Maurice Bardèche in the late 1940s, questioning the veracity of some of these events, including people who’ve used other names which are not their own.
 Whether or not Alain de Benoist ever published a particular revisionist article using another name, he has never admitted to it.
 He has never said he didn’t do it.
 No-one knows, because you have to understand that this was extreme and deep thought criminality.